Provisional registration is for teachers who fall into one of four categories

 - returning teachers who are experienced teachers, but had ceased their teacher registration five or more years ago and now wish to return to teaching

-- experienced teachers returning from overseas who have ceased their Victorian registration and practiced as a teacher internationally (outside of Australia and New Zealand) for the last five or more years.
+- experienced teachers returning from overseas who have ceased their Victorian registration and practised as a teacher internationally (outside of Australia and New Zealand) for the last five or more years.

 There are two types of provisional registration.